rgreminger/tilburg-science-hub/docs/examples/index.md

     - produce a paper with output tables and figures.

 ## Other examples (including code snippets)
+- A basic example of a reproducible workflow using R and LaTeX: [example-make-workflow](https://github.com/rgreminger/example-make-workflow)
 - Code snippet to [download data from Dropbox](dropbox.md).